 5 – Local Village Walk

 Starting at Coombe Farm Cottages, follow the public footpath sign up past the vegetable garden and over the stile, head up the hill to Trekenner Court.
-The route (maps provided in our cottage welcome packs) then heads over land to Trespearne, on to Gimblet’s Mill then Trethinna.
+The route (maps are available on request) then heads over land to Trespearne, on to Gimblet’s Mill then Trethinna.
 The road here will then lead you back via Trewen Mill, through the village and left back to the farm.
 Great for dogs and walkers to have a walk which doesn’t require any travelling to.
 Grab the lead, get active, get fit, enjoy nature, enjoy North Cornwall, get out, let yourself off the lead, and get walking!